-If you are unable to attend work due to illess, you have certain rights to paid sick leave.
-To qualify for paid sick leave an employee must have worked for at least one month with the same employer.
+If you are unable to attend work due to illness, you have certain rights to paid sick leave.
+To qualify for paid sick leave, you must have worked for at least one month with the same employer.
 With each additional month in employment, employees earn an additional amount of accrued paid sick leave.
-In many instances, the designated amount is two paid sick leave days every month.
+Usually, you are entitled to two paid sick leave days every month.
 The amounts vary between different fields of employment in the labour market but are all well documented in collective wage agreements.

 If an employee is absent from work, due to illness or accident, for a period longer than they are entitled to paid leave/wages, they may apply for per diem payments from their union’s sick leave fund.

 Those who are not entitled to any income during illness or due to an accident may be entitled to sick leave daily payments.

 The employee needs to fulfil the following conditions:

 - Be insured in Iceland.

 - Be completely incapacitated for minimum of 21 consecutive days (incapacity confirmed by a doctor).

 - Have quit doing their jobs or experienced delays in their studies.